- Home

 Students may not possess, distribute, or be knowingly in the presence of any drug, including cannabis, tetrahydrocannabinol derivatives, narcotics or other controlled substances, on property owned by the College or property that directly supports the College’s educational purposes except as expressly permitted by law and College policy.
 Conduct related to the use of drugs where the individual becomes a disruption to the community is prohibited.

-Any items that can be utilized for or are designed for the use of drugs (e.g. bowls, bongs, grinders, etc.) are not allowed on campus property.
-Any items that are fashioned for the purpose of drug use will also be considered a violation of this policy.
+Items such as bowls, bongs, grinders, objects for packaging, storing and concealing drugs, and other drug paraphernalia are prohibited on campus property.
+Any items designed for the purpose of drug use will be considered a violation of this policy.

 Tobacco, cannabis, and electronic cigarette/electronic aerosol delivery device use is prohibited everywhere within the perimeter on all SUNY Broome property, both indoors and outdoors, as well as in College-owned vehicles, and in any vehicle on SUNY Broome property.
 The only exception are the two designated smoking areas; the small white gazebos.
 Smoking at College sponsored events is also prohibited.